Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Setup in 2D CFTs

 In \eqref{eq2.2}, $\Sigma_k$ denotes a $k$-sheeted Riemann surface with cuts on each copy corresponding to $A$, and $(w_{2j-1},\bar w_{2j-1})$ and $(w_{2j},\bar w_{2j})$ are coordinates on the $j$-th sheet surface.
-Although there are Hermitian conjugates (daggers) when changing a bra to a ket in Eq.~\eqref{eq2.2}, we omit them for clarity in this article.
-The first term in the first line of \eqref{eq2.2} is just the R\'enyi entropy of $\rho$ and has been investigated explicitly in \cite{He:2014mwa, Chen:2015usa}, while the second term in \eqref{eq2.2} can be evaluated with the help of the usual conformal mapping of $\Sigma_k$ to the complex plane $\Sigma_1$,
+Although there are Hermitian conjugates (daggers) when changing a bra to a ket in Eq.~\eqref{eq2.2}, we omit them for clarity in this paper.
+One of the standard approaches to computing $2k$-point functions on $\Sigma_k$ is to transform them into the $2k$-point functions on $\Sigma_1$ (i.e., the complex plane) by utilizing a certain conformal mapping \cite{He:2014mwa, Chen:2015usa}, which we summarize in the Appendix \ref{app111}, along with more details about the Wick rotation of the Euclidean time.}